I finally made it to Zanzibar.

 My total cost of food in Zanzibar was: $45.

 The Cost of Miscellaneous Stuff in Zanzibar

 Travel insurance: You know I’ll always yell at you if you’re dumb enough to skip out on travel insurance, so don’t make me yell at you, okay?
 While most visits to the island are trouble-free, anything could happen in Zanzibar, from your ferry sinking to getting robbed to having acid thrown in your face.
 Rare, but not something you’d want to deal with without insurance.
-I used World Nomads for my trip to Tanzania ($30.25 for my 7-day trip) and, as always, would recommend them to everyone.
+I use SafetyWing, which costs just $1.50 a day for coverage.

 Bradt Zanzibar Guidebook: $18.
 If you’re planning a trip to Zanzibar, you need this guidebook over any other.
 The lengthy guide covers the history of the island, how to travel ethically, where to eat, how to save money, and how to get away from the tourists.
 An incredibly comprehensive guide, especially if you’re going to spend a significant amount of time there.